DevOlaMicheal/DevOlaMicheal/README.md

 - 🔭 I’m current learning and working on projects, i'm also opened to internships

-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning the MERN stack

 - ⚡ Fun fact: I use tabs over spaces
-⚡ Fun fact: I prefer the vscode git extension to terminal
+- ⚡ Fun fact: I prefer the vscode git extension to terminal

 <br/>